-Almost five years ago to the day, a thoughtful client of mine from Spain, Carmen, sent me an email to ask if I’d be open to sharing my meditations on the free meditation app, Insight Timer.
+Almost a decade ago now, a thoughtful client of mine from Spain, Carmen, sent me an email to ask if I’d be open to sharing my meditations on a free meditation app, Insight Timer.
 I was using the app myself and loved it, but hadn’t thought to reach out to ask if they’d be open to me contributing my own meditations.

-Originally developed in the US, the app had been purchased just a couple of months earlier by a couple of Australian guys, Christopher and Nicholas Plowman, who were looking for a way to share their love of meditation with the world.
-After Carmen’s email, I emailed and later met with the lovely Maddy Gerard, who was head of new content at the time.
+Originally developed in the US in 2009, the app had been recently purchased by two Australian brothers, Christopher and Nicholas Plowman, who were looking for a way to share their love of meditation with the world.
+After Carmen’s email, I emailed and later met with the lovely Maddy Gerrard, who was head of new content at the app.

-Over the ensuing five years, I’ve shared many of my meditations and a ten-day course on the Insight Timer app and it has been a joy to get to know the Insight community and work with the Insight team.
+Over the ensuing years, I’ve shared many of my meditations and a ten-day course on the app and every Monday morning (Australian time), I meet with a group of meditators to run a live class.
+It has been a joy to get to know the Insight community and work with the Insight team.
 In every way, this has been the most rewarding collaboration.

-Now home to over 15 million meditators and sharing 45,000 free meditations, Christopher and Nicho are doing their bit to create a more peaceful and conscious world, one person at a time, by offering meditation at no costs.
+Now home to over 25 million meditators, Christopher and Nicho are doing their bit to create a more peaceful and conscious world, one person at a time, by offering meditation at no cost.

-Today is World Meditation Day so I thought it was the perfect time to share my favourite Insight Timer meditations for absolute beginners in the hope that maybe I can play a small part in continuing to spread the word.
-Please feel free to share this post on your own channels.
+I thought I would share a few of my favourite Insight Timer meditations for absolute beginners in the hope that maybe I too can play a part in continuing to spread the word.
+Please feel free to share this share these on your own channels.

 1. Compassionate Body Scan by Vidyamala Burch (15 mins)